infor-design/enterprise/README.md

     * Test with screen readers (voice over, nvda and jaws), If only one Jaws is most critical.
 * Any issues or inconsistencies would be reported to http://jira.infor.com/browse/HFC
 * Create Selenium (Javascript based) scripts or similar tests (Dalek JS)
-* Next version will be Gramercy Park – which will be a new style guide and set of updated controls.
+* Next version will be Soho 2.0 – which will be a new style guide and set of updated controls.
 Test that similarly just different links.
 * Next version will have DelekJS or CasperJS test suites which will need to be updated.
 * Help contribute to questions on Jira and make test examples to test different scenarios like the current test examples.